mirai-amritapuri-org/hardware/README.md

-# Hardware
+# Hardware (VAJRA)

-This repository documents hardware designs, interfaces, and integration details for MIRAI robotic platforms.
+This repository covers the complete hardware and electronics foundation of MIRAI robotic systems.

-It includes schematics, wiring references, and hardware-level considerations used in system development.
+Scope includes power distribution, regulation, protection, sensor integration, motor wiring, and hardware reliability.
+The focus is on delivering stable, calibrated hardware interfaces for higher-level control and autonomy.